-In the last several years, the focus has been placed on helping two municipalities—Ixcan and San Pedro—strengthen business practices and technical capacity of their utility operations.
-The goal is to help create a sustainable utility so they can provide their communities reliable electric service at reasonable prices.
+In 2013, the team helped two municipalities strengthen business practices and technical capacity of their utility operations.
+The goal was to help create a sustainable utility so they can provide their communities reliable electric service at reasonable prices.

 In Guatemala, municipal electric utilities are created by municipal authorities to meet community energy/electricity needs.
 These municipal utilities have grown and have a significant presence in the electricity market in Guatemala.
 An essential step towards improving performance at these utilities is the need to disentangle political influence from the municipal government and their impact on these utilities.

-To ensure that the electric municipal utilities of Ixcan and San Pedro can improve their performance and meet their communities’ energy needs, NRECA International team members are focused on:
+To ensure that the electric municipal utilities can improve their performance and meet their communities’ energy needs, NRECA International designed a plan to:

-- Strengthening administrative structures and supporting professional development in each participating municipal utility.
+Strengthen administrative structures and support professional development in each participating municipal utility.

-- Evaluating distribution system improvements and designing improvement programs.
+Evaluate distribution system improvements and design improvement programs.